-Graduate assistantships are offered in both administrative and academic areas throughout the University.
-A graduate assistantship provides you with the opportunity to gain work experience in your field, network with faculty and staff, and receive a stipend and fee waiver for your work.
+Graduate assistantships are offered in both administrative and academic areas.
+As a GA, you'll gain work experience in your field, enjoy networking with faculty and staff and receive a stipend and fee waiver.

 To be eligible for a graduate assistantship, you must:

 - Be admitted to a graduate program at Missouri State

 - Hold a cumulative undergraduate GPA of at least 3.0; an undergraduate GPA of at least 3.0 in your last 60 hours; or a cumulative GPA of at least 3.0 on 9 or more hours of your most recent graduate course work

 - Maintain a 3.0 GPA to continue eligibility

 Limitations of Assistantship Support

 The official policy on how much assistantship support a student can receive is described in the Graduate Catalog.
 Note that these limits apply to all students holding a Graduate Assistantship regardless of the assistantship duties or the funding source:

 - A student working solely on a certificate is eligible for two semesters of support, and the fee waiver can cover the courses required for the certificate plus one extra class (3-credit).